Early access: Approach

 Early access is often tied in with other means of funding.
 Games that have used Kickstarter or other crowdfunding mechanisms often include early access to backers, and later allow those that did not participate in the funding to buy into that early access, which helps to provide additional funds for further expansion.
 The term may also be used in a derogatory way to describe games released to the public at large under the presumption they were completed games, but still required a high degree of patching or updates to resolve large numbers of software bugs or to add features missing at launch, even if this was not the intent of the developer or publisher.
 Full release games such as No Man's Sky, Mass Effect: Andromeda, and Sea of Thieves have been negatively labeled by critics as "early access" in this manner.

 For games that expect to be released as free-to-play with in-game monetization, developers and publishers frequently offer a paid-for "founders" package that gives players early access to the game, including in-game currency, special equipment or other items that mark them as founders they can use after the game's full release, and other benefits; further, any progress made during this period is retained when the game leaves early access, giving such players a head start over newer players.
 This approach has been used for games such as Paragon, Dauntless, and Fortnite: Save the World.

+Around the late 2010s, major publishers began to use "early access" to describe pre-order or premium version incentives for their titles, though which the purchaser of these versions would get access to the step some days before the full release to regular purchasers.
+Games such as Mass Effect: Andromeda and Battlefield 2042 were some of the first games to offer these early access periods.
+In such cases, these early access periods are typically not used for player feedback but to identify last minute software bugs or test server performance before the full release.
+Similarly, the term "early access" has been used derogatorily to describe major game releases, typically from AAA studios, that are released with large number of bugs or unrefined gameplay with expectations that the game will have one or more updates shortly after release to fix.
+In such cases, the use of "early access" to describe these games is to reflect the seemingly uncomplete game and that players that purchase the game at release are testers for the developer.